numa-smells/SkyDraw/README.md

 language = en
 ```

 Once the ini file is configured, save it and run the exe (or main.py).
-If the app was able to login to your account, the "Post to Bluesky" button will be blue and it will have your profile picture on it (very teeny tiny version of it).
+If the app was able to login to your account, the "Post to Bluesky" button will be blue and it will have your profile picture on it (very teeny tiny).
 Nice!

 # How to use
 - Left click to draw